Darazaki/AutoDayNightThemeSwitch/README.md

 # Auto Day/Night Theme Switch `adnts`

-A GNOME extension to automatically switch theme depending on the time of the day
+A GNOME extension to automatically switch themes depending on the time of the day

 ![Beautiful banner](images/banner.png)